nicyuvi/interactive-pricing-component-solution/README.md

 ### What I learned

-In this project I solidified my React skills including building components, passing props, useState and useEffect.
+In this project I solidified my React skills such as building components, passing props, and using useState and useEffect.

 ### Continued development